Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To be able to land on the correct home page and see role-appropriate hero text, feature cards, and navigation links after opening the application.

+**Preconditions:**
+- Application is deployed and accessible via URL
+- User is not authenticated (for non-authenticated view) or authenticated with a specific role (for role-specific view)
+- Browser supports modern web standards

 **Actions:**
 - Step 1: Navigate to the application URL
 - Step 2: Verify hero text displays "Welcome to GuestGo" for non-authenticated users